evhub/coconut/DOCS.md

 #### Kernel

 If Coconut is used as a kernel, all code in the console or notebook will be sent directly to Coconut instead of Python to be evaluated.
 The command `coconut --jupyter notebook` (or `coconut --ipython notebook`) will launch an IPython/ Jupyter notebook using Coconut as the kernel and the command `coconut --jupyter console` (or `coconut --ipython console`) will launch an IPython/ Jupyter console using Coconut as the kernel.
 Additionally, the command `coconut --jupyter` (or `coconut --ipython`) will add Coconut as a language option inside of all IPython/ Jupyter notebooks, even those not launched with Coconut.
 This command may need to be re-run when a new version of Coconut is installed.

+### MyPy Integration

+Coconut has the ability to integrate with [MyPy](http://mypy-lang.org/) to provide optional static type-checking.
+Simply pass `--mypy` (be careful to pass it only as the last argument), use [standard Python 3 type annotation syntax](https://www.python.org/dev/peps/pep-0484/), and Coconut will take care of the rest.
+By default, Coconut compiles Python 3 type annotations into `mypy --py2` compatible type comments.
+If you want to keep the Python 3 type annotations instead, simply pass `--target 3`.

 ## Operators